cgrace0044/quizmas/README.md

 - Start
 - Instructions

-The H1 heading contains an link to the landing page.
+The H1 heading contains a link to the landing page.

 ![Landing Page](docs/readme-images/landing_page.webp)